Portuguese Argentines: Portuguese Clubs

 Around the 1970s started based on La Matanza clubs of the foreign communities likely as a form of defense against the threat of the loss of the important elements of culture itself.

 The members of the Portuguese community participated in this process of creating of an area of cultural heritage.
-Are 23 Portuguese clubs that exist in Argentina and Isidro Casanova, one of the most important in this country, was founded in 1978.
+There are 23 Portuguese clubs that exist in Argentina and Isidro Casanova, one of the most important in this country, was founded in 1978.
 Subsequently, the creation of another club, smaller than the previous one, took place in the city of González Catán, maintaining a constant interplay.

 It could explain this rise in the Portuguese community to create clubs as a response to the threat felt by the first immigrants at the loss of their language, customs, and values and who therefore try to keep them alive in the area of the club.

 It should not be forgotten that for the seventies these immigrants had Portuguese or Argentina children monolingual in Portuguese attending Argentine schools where taught them the Spanish and the parents saw and felt was lost their mother tongue.
 In communities such as the described each generation begins with a restrictive monolingual repertoire to the intimacy of the home and the educational institutions become bilingual and provide a wider repertoire.
 Bilingual subjects appear this way.